-4. Third Year (PSYC 6820-6830) (revised Summer 2007, 2009, 2010, 2011, 2017)

-- 1. Third-year students are expected to devote a minimum of 22 hours (and occasionally as many as 27 hours) per week in practicum activities across two sites.
-The variability in hours is largely due to whether you have an ongoing assessment client in the Psychology Clinic, whether clients keep you too busy to complete other practicum- related tasks during your oncall and intake hours, and how effectively you manage any time that is freed-up by client cancelations, 'no-shows', or unscheduled hours at CTS. - 2.
-Participate in 60 hours of Psychology Clinic Team meetings.
-Teams meet on Wednesdays from 9-10:50 AM (other other dates/times notified by the TD). - 3.
+- 4. Third Year (PSYC 6820-6830) (revised SU 2007, 2009, 2010, 2011, 2017, SU 2022, 2023, 2025) - Third-year students are expected to devote a minimum of 20 hours (and occasionally as many as 25 hours) per week in practicum activities across two sites.
+The variability in hours is largely due to whether you have an ongoing assessment client in the Psychology Clinic, whether clients keep you busy with other practicum-related tasks, and how effectively you manage any time that is freed-up by client cancelations, 'no-shows,' or unscheduled hours at CTS. - 2.
+Participate in 30 x 2 hours of Psychology Clinic Team meetings.
+Teams usually meet on Wednesdays from 9-10:50 AM (other other dates/times notified by the TD). - 3.
 Unless there are clear shortages in hours/experiences and/or deficiencies in the development of competencies, students in their 3rd year should expect to focus on depth rather than breadth by only working with 2-3 individual therapy clients per week in the Psychology Clinic. - 4.
-During this year, students will also be required to take one hour each of on-call and intake per week, as scheduled by the Psychology Clinic staff.
-With the approval of your Clinic Team supervisor, 1st-year teammates may shadow 3rd-years during intake hours with the goal of shifting primary responsibility for conducting intakes and writing intake reports to 1st-year teammates during the last half of the spring semester. - 5.
-Students must log at least 15 hours of individual supervision from their faculty team supervisor in the Psychology Clinic during their third year (i.e., one 50-minute hour of individual supervision every other week or one 25-minute meeting every week).
-Supervisors may require more frequent or longer individual supervision sessions. - 6.
-At CTS, students will schedule up to nine (9) individual client contact hours (including psychotherapy and vocational counseling) and one (1) outreach/individual client contact hour per week.
-Sometimes, not all 10 hours get scheduled and/or some clients fail to show up for their appointment; therefore, students should be prepared to use those 'extra' hours effectively by completing paperwork, reviewing sessions, or preparing for supervision.
+Students must log at least 15 hours of individual supervision from their faculty team supervisor in the Psychology Clinic during their third year (i.e., one 50-minute hour of individual supervision every other week or one 30-minute meeting every week).
+Supervisors may require more frequent or longer individual supervision sessions.

-- 7. Third-year students will participate in 60 minutes of individual supervision and 60 minutes of group supervision per week with their staff supervisor at CTS. - 8.
-Students will participate in weekly didactic training for 1.5 hours at CTS. - 9.
-The Psychology Clinic portion of practicum does not affect third -year practicum requirements for the CTS portion of practicum, or vice-versa. - 10.
-Grades for third year are weighted 60% by the CTS supervisors and 40% by the Clinic supervisor. - 5.
-Summer as a rising 4th year.
-If you have an "incomplete" in Psyc6820/30 (typically due to incompletion of one of the 2 full-battery assessment reports), you are required to continue on-call and intake hours in the summer until your Clinic requirements are complete. - 6.
-Fourth Year and Beyond (6820-6830) (revised Summer 2005, 2009, 2010, 2011, SU14, SU19)
+- 5. At CTS, students will schedule up to 8-9 individual client contact hours and 1 outreach/individual client contact hour per week.
+Sometimes, not all 9 hours get scheduled and/or some clients fail to show up for their appointment; therefore, students should be prepared to use those 'extra' hours effectively by completing paperwork, reviewing sessions, or preparing for supervision. - 6.
+Third-year students will participate in 1 hour of individual supervision and 1 hour of group supervision per week with their staff supervisor at CTS. - 7.
+Students will participate in weekly didactic training for 1-1.5 hours at CTS. - 8.
+The Psychology Clinic portion of practicum does not affect third-year practicum requirements for the CTS portion of practicum, or vice-versa. - 6.
+Fourth Year and Beyond (6820-6830) (revised SU 2005, 2009, 2010, 2011, SU14, SU19, SU25)